St. Adalbert in Philadelphia: History

 The church was founded in November 1903, with construction completed in 1909, and was intended to serve the large Polish American immigrant community residing in the Port Richmond neighborhood of Philadelphia.
 Immigrant families, including that of Andrew Bogielczyk, who owned a grocery store at 2421 Allegheny Avenue which was a meeting place for the Polish community, became founding members for the then large sum of $25.00 needed to start construction.
 Fr.
 Monkiewicz was appointed the first pastor of St. Adalbert Church, and served until his death on June 3, 1946.

 Prior to 1909 the Polish community of Port Richmond area used the basement of Our Lady Help of Christians German church on nearby Gaul Street, which served the local German-American immigrant community.
 The Poles had an altar set up in the basement of the church and used it for Mass and other religious activities.

 Once construction of Saint Adalbert Church was completed, Mass was said in Latin with the sermon and non-Mass activities conducted in the Polish language.

+In 1976, when he was still Cardinal Karol Wojtyla, Pope John Paul II stayed at St. Adalbert for two weeks during the 41st International Eucharistic Congress and he conducted a Poor Man’s Supper there.

 On July 1, 2019, St. Adelbert, along with Mother of Divine Grace Parish, Nativity B.V.M.
 Parish, and Saint George Parish merged into a single congregation.
 St. Adelbert was chosen as the parish church of the merged Nativity BVM, which was renamed St. John Paul II Parish.